lnarolski/flowerCtl/README.md

 # flowerCtl
-Project of application based on FreeRTOS for ESP32 to automatically control humidity of flowers soil
+Project of application based on FreeRTOS for ESP32 to automatically control flowers soil humidity